IIIF/api/source/api/presentation/3.0/index.md

 #### 3.6.
 Structural Properties

+These properties define the structure of the object being represented in IIIF by allowing the inclusion of child resources within parents, such as a Canvas within a Sequence, or a Manifest within a Collection.
+The majority of cases use `items`, however there are two special cases for different sorts of structures.

 ##### items

 Much of the functionality of the IIIF Presentation API is simply recording the order in which child resources occur within a parent resource, such as Collections or Manifests within a parent Collection, Sequences within a Manifest, or Canvases within a Sequence.
 All of these situations are covered with a single property, `items`.
 The value _MUST_ be an array of objects.